SWI-Prolog/packages-jpl/docs/DeploymentLinux.md

       LD_LIBRARY_PATH=/usr/lib/swi-prolog/lib/amd64/     # to find all .so, including libjpl.so
       LD_PRELOAD=/usr/lib/libswipl.so  # see below for explanation

 If you want, you can set-up `SWI_HOME=/usr/lib/swi-prolog/` but it is not necessary as the booting script will set-up this automatically.
+Notice that library `libswipl.so` will be found automatically in this case as it is in the standard system-wide library dir `/usr/lib`.

 Alternatively, if you have **compiled and installed** an SWIPL system, say, under directory `/usr/local/swipl-git/`, then the SWIPL home will be `/usr/local/swipl-git/lib/swipl/`, the executable binary will be `/usr/local/swipl-git/lib/swipl/bin/x86_64-linux/swipl` and the environment variables should be set-up as follows: